Definition of Hail Mary in English:

 - She made a cross on her forehead, said a Hail Mary and an Our Father, asked God to prepare a place for her friend and remove her pain.

-- 2 [usually as modifier] Football A very long, typically unsuccessful pass made in a desperate attempt to score late in the game: they beat the 49ers on a Hail Mary pass in the final secondsMore example sentences
+2 [usually as modifier] American Football A long, typically unsuccessful pass made in an attempt to score late in the game.

 - They beat the other team on a Hail Mary pass as time expired, marking easily the most exciting play of the day.

 - He is valuable in short-yardage situations and perfectly executed a Hail Mary pass for a touchdown against the other team.

 - And this was, and as some people, as I say, call it a Hail Mary pass.